The Boss Approach to Faster Learning and Stronger Follow Through

 • Do you want me to show you?

-• Do you want me to describe it to you?
+• Do you want me to talk it through?

-• Do you want me to write the steps down so you can think about it?
+• Do you want the steps written down?

 The answers tell you a lot.